esharri2/harlanfamily/pages/articles/articles/monkwearmouth.md

 ## Anglo-Saxon Architecture: A Living Monument

 St. Peter's Church still preserves several remarkable examples of its original Anglo-Saxon architecture.
 The west wall (Figure 6), constructed in 674 AD, is the only surviving part of the original church built under Benedict Biscop, and it remains a rare and invaluable link to England's early Christian era <sup><a href="#fn_3">3, </a></sup><sup><a href="#fn_6">6</a></sup>.
 The quality and strength of the Anglo-Saxon mortar used during construction of the original monastery is the reason the west wall of the church is still standing.
-Anglo-Saxon mortar hardened with age and was similar in mixture and average particle size to mortar used today8.
+Anglo-Saxon mortar hardened with age and was similar in mixture and average particle size to mortar used today <sup><a href="#fn_8">8</a></sup>.
 Additionally, the decorative door arch, carved stonework, and even fragments of stained glass, all revolutionary features at the time, remain as some of the earliest surviving examples of stone ecclesiastical architecture in England.

 These elements weren't just artistic flourishes.
 They were intentional ekorts by Benedict Biscop to model English Christianity on the continental church, importing not just theology, but culture, art, and scholarship <sup><a href="#fn_4">4</a></sup>.
 The church was one of the first buildings in England to incorporate glass windows, and it housed one of the greatest libraries in Europe at the time, enabling Bede and others to preserve and transmit knowledge that helped shape Western civilization<sup><a href="#fn_4">4, </a></sup><sup><a href="#fn_5">5</a></sup>.